0x00Vector/Another-PNPT-study-guide/Practical Ethical Hacking/11. ActiveDirectory/README.md

     ```shell
     nmap --script=smb2-security-mode.nse -p445 192.168.57.0/24
     #we need to note down machines with 'message signing enabled but not required'
+    #-Pn if nmap states that the host is down, but it is not

     vim targets.txt
     #add target IPs